programmer90000/terminal-help/new-app-using-c/commands-that-need-adding.md

     ]
 }

 I want to include a detailed description.
 I want to include ALL possible flags for that command.
 I want to write an example for ALL possible flags.
+Do NOT write the outer object.
+Write only the text inside the commands object.
 Write this for the command COMMAND-NAME
 ```

 # Commands That Have Been Added